 1988: Glenn Frey released his third solo studio album, Soul Searchin’.

-1992: INXS achieved their first and only #1 album in the UK with their eighth LP, Welcome to Wherever You Are.
+1992: INXS achieved their only #1 album in the UK with their eighth LP, Welcome to Wherever You Are.

-1995: R.E.M. released “Crush With Eyeliner,” the fourth single from their ninth studio LP, Monster.
-Michael Stipe claims the song was inspired by the band New York Dolls, who, in his opinion, “knew how to exaggerate a song, to make it sound really sleazy and over the top.”
+1995: R.E.M. released “Crush With Eyeliner,” the fourth single from their ninth studio album, Monster.
+Michael Stipe claims the song was inspired by the band New York Dolls who, in his opinion, “knew how to exaggerate a song, to make it sound really sleazy and over the top.”

 1995: Blind Melon released Soup, their second studio album and final album with vocalist Shannon Hoon.
 Additional recording featuring Hoon were posthumously released as part of the group’s next album, Nico.